yihui/yihui.org/content/en/2017-05-17-when-in-doubt-upgrade.md

 ---
-title: When in Doubt, Upgrade
+title: When in Doubt, Try to Upgrade Your Software Packages
 date: '2017-05-17'
 slug: when-in-doubt-upgrade
 ---